AI in Coding Lightning Talk

 Longer term is where I start to think there is more serious reason to be concerned, mainly because it is easy to start offloading your thinking.
 We're all looking for ways to make our jobs easier and more productive, so if it seems like I can do something faster with an AI prompt, why wouldn't I do it?

-Because it carries risks.
+The answer is that it carries longer-term risks.
 If I rely on it to be able to do the basics of my job, and it's controlled by a few US Big Tech giants, I am now dependent on the whims of those companies.

 I'm not going to get into the Big Tech part of that conversation.
 In a work context the factors to consider are different than personal use, and we can only use what is approved by ICT anyway.